pmenzel/RILogo/README.md

 ## Configuration

-RILogo can read a configuration file to customise the output.
+RILogo can read a configuration file using option `-c` to customise the output.
 See `default.cfg` for the customisable parameters and their default values in RILogo.